lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/5_Use_dsub_for_Pipelines.md

-# Orchestrate Compute with dsub and Google Genomics
+# Use dsub and Google Genomics for Pipelines

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**